sanko/Dyn.pm/README.md

 `Enum` but with signed chars.

-# See Also

-Check out [FFI::Platypus](https://metacpan.org/pod/FFI%3A%3APlatypus) for a more robust and mature FFI.

-Examples found in `eg/`.

-[LibUI](https://metacpan.org/pod/LibUI) for a larger demo project based on Affix

-[Types::Standard](https://metacpan.org/pod/Types%3A%3AStandard) for the inspiration of the advisory types system.

 # Calling Conventions

 Handle with care!
 Using these without understanding them can break your code!